Years 5 and 6

 State the learning intention: Today we are going to begin a unit of work called Everyone Everyday.
 In this unit, we will be learning about what an inclusive community is, and what we can all do to make sure everyone has the opportunity to be included at school, work or play, everyday.
 We will explore the issues faced by people who may experience barriers to being included in their community – particularly those with disability.

-Refer to the Action Plan poster and let students know that they will be working through the themes that form the word INCLUSIVE.
+Refer to the Action Plan Poster (175 kb) and let students know that they will be working through the themes that form the word Inclusive.

 Firstly, we are going to explore the ‘I’ theme – I am responsible!

 We will take a look at a music video clip to highlight that everyone wants to feel included.

 Teacher’s Notes: The purpose of this activity is to minimize confusion about what is appropriate behaviour and stimulate discussion about the impact of our behaviour on others.
 This activity will also stimulate discussion about bullying.
 The main concept to explore is it is not ok to mock (put down) a person’s differences to make them feel bad about themselves, uncomfortable or sad.
 This is an example of exclusion and bullying.
 Activity 1 is a lead in to the next lesson - focusing on rights and responsibilities.

 Introduce concept: We all make hundreds of choices everyday that impact on the way we feel, and the way others feel around us.
 At school, we all want to feel included and happy, but sometimes our behaviours, and the behaviours of others, make it hard for this to happen.

 In this activity, you will be asking yourself a question “Is this ok?”

 You will ask yourself to consider if it is ok to do certain things to other students.

 LO1 Task: Teacher reads out the statements on worksheet 1 (“Is it ok?”), and students move to the position on the scale that most reflects their opinion about whether they think it is ok (Always, Sometimes, Never, I don’t know).